ankitects/anki-betas/README.md

   - Added a search bar to search for text in the template or styling.
   - Added a dropdown to change the previewed cloze number.
   - Added a checkbox to toggle the filling of empty fields for preview.
+  - You can now delete a card template even if some notes are only using that template - they will be given a blank card 1 instead.

 - Scheduling: